redstrate/redstrate.com/content/blog/death-of-gfx/index.md

 ![Screenshot of Prism running on macOS over MoltenVK](prism-on-mac-vulkan.webp)

 To clarify, Prism running on macOS is nothing new.
-In fact, a large portion of the engine was developed natively on macOS using Metal.
+In fact, a large portion of the engine was developed on macOS using Metal.
 Vulkan was actually added after the fact, and since I already had plenty of Vulkan experience it was no trouble.
-I initially chose to use Metal natively (over MoltenVK at the time) because the tooling was still too new, and I wanted to learn Metal.
+I initially chose to use Metal (over MoltenVK at the time) because the tooling was still too new, and I wanted to learn Metal.
 However, something big has come along since then, the rise of the [Vulkan Portability Initiative](https://www.vulkan.org/portability)!

 ![Vulkan Portability Logo](Vulkan-Portability.svg)